theninthsky/client-side-rendering/README.md

 Although it seems like a big advantage, this behaviour has one major flaw on slow connections - until JS is loaded, users can click wherever they desire, but the app won't react to them.
 <br>
-It might be somewhat of an inconvenience when buttons don't respond when being clicked, but it becomes a much larger problem when default events are not being prevented.
+It might be somewhat of an inconvenience when buttons don't respond to click events, but it becomes a much larger problem when default events are not being prevented.

 This is a comparison between Next.js's website and Client-side Rendering app on a fast 3G connection: